-The program successfully went through the first review which took place virtually from April 29, 2021 to May 14, 2021.
-The success of the first review signals the confidence the IMF has on Kenyan economic policies and the reforms that we have set out in the program.
-The review confirmed that the primary balance target for end March 2021 was met by a comfortable margin.
+Upon Approval, Kenya received a disbursement of about US$ 447.39 million including an argumentation of access of about US$.
+215.81 million.
+This brings Kenya’s cumulative disbursement under the program to US$.
+1,655.59 million.
+With the Augmentation, the total amount under the ECF/EFF arrangements rises to US$.2.416 billion.
+The good program performance demonstrates Kenyas commitment to the program and affirms the confidence the IMF has on Kenyan economic policies and the reforms that we have set out in the program.
+The review confirmed that the tax revenue and primary balance Quantitative Performance Criteria (QPC) for end June, 2022 was met by a comfortable margin.
 In addition, the program performance criteria on debt guarantees and Central Bank of Kenya’s net international reserves were also met.

-For more information, you can get the see the Cabinet Secretary’s press release of June 23, 2021 and the IMF report of the first review as well as other relevant information in the links below;
+For more information, you can see the Cabinet Secretary’s press release of 9th November, 2022 and the IMF staff press release of December, 2022 as well as other relevant information in the links below;

 Cabinet Secretary’s Press Statement of June 23, 2021